Pula or Rovinj? Where to Stay in Istria

 Affordability

 As mentioned earlier, Rovinj is definitely the biggest tourist draw in Istria and it has prices to match.
 Therefore, it is noticeably more expensive to visit and stay there than Pula — with prices much more akin to those you will find in other, more popular European destinations.
-While the prices certainly aren’t quite as high as those in, say, Dubrovnik, it’s not exactly a budget travel destination.

 There are a seemingly endless amount of restaurants in Rovinj’s old town, most catered specifically toward tourists with prices to match.
 You have to search hard to find a quality, local eatery and often you have to walk a significant distance outside the old town or seaside in order to get there.
-Drink prices as well are significantly higher, especially if you want to enjoy a cocktail directly on the water.

 Because it is a popular tourist destination, there are a number of accommodation options in Rovinj, from high-end beach resorts to small guesthouses to private apartment rentals.
-This is much the same as most towns in Istria, however, you will notice that nightly rates are about 15% higher here than in Pula.
+This is much the same as most towns in Istria, however, you will notice that nightly rates are higher here than in Pula.

 Where to Stay in Rovinj

-Hotel Angelo d’Oro — Located in the centre of Old Town Rovinj, this small boutique hotel has a number of clean and comfortable rooms available and also a free breakfast for its guests!
-Click here to see their latest prices
+Hotel Angelo d’Oro – Located in the centre of Old Town Rovinj, this small boutique hotel has a number of clean and comfortable rooms available and also a free breakfast for its guests!

 Private Rental — There are also a number of options in Rovinj for private rentals such as this beautiful sea view apartment in the Old Town.
 Click here to see the best private rentals in Rovinj!